+The start position is where the release or stopping the MoP took place or is the declared start point.
+It is used in calculating the task distance.
+The finish position is where the landing or restarting the MoP took place, the declared finish line is crossed, or a virtual finish point fix is selected.
+It is used in calculating the task distance.
 The start time is the actual time of release or MoP shut down, or at crossing the start line, or the time at a fix selected as the start.
 The finish time is the actual time of landing or MoP restart, crossing the finish line, or the time of a claimed finish fix.
 The start height is measured at the same place as the start position.
 The finish height is measured at the same place as the finish position.

-4.2 Start and finish options The start and finish of a badge or record flight are the places where mistakes may occur because of the several alternatives available.
+- 4.2 Start and finish options The start and finish of a badge or record flight are the places where mistakes may occur because of the several alternatives available.
 The start holds much potential for error or miscalculation of position or height that could negate the remainder of the flight.
-The Code gives several choices for starting (SC3-1.3.1) and finishing (SC3-1.3.2).
-See also the Task Table at the end of SC3 Chapter 1.
+There are several ways to start (SC3-1.3.1) and finish (SC3-1.3.2).
+See also the Task Table at the end of SC3 Chapter 1. - a.

-- a.
 Lack of clear low point following the launch could result in a claim being denied or heavily penalized due to uncertainty in determining the Loss of Height (LoH).
 This is usually not a problem with a winch launch or stopping an engine.
 For an aerotow, make a rapid turn immediately after release.
-After a tow into wave lift, make a rapid turn or descend for at least 20 m for a positive start point to register on your FR/PR. - b.
+After a tow into wave lift, make a rapid turn or descend for at least 20 metres for a positive start point to register on your FR/PR. - b.
 Start and finish line crossings are required for a distance to a goal flight, or at the single start/finish point declared for a closed course including Diamond goal, an out & return, and a triangle speed or distance record flight.
 Note that the finish line is perpendicular to the finish leg so it may be rotated with respect to the start line.
 When any of the above courses is declared but no turn point is rounded, straight distance may be claimed using a start at release, followed by any type of finish. - c.
 You must be aware of how much LoH between start and finish you can have before your planned task fails due to an LoH correction.
 Review the 1% rule (3.1) when the task is less than 100 km.